ps-jessejjohnson/dotfiles/README.md

 ## Requirements

 If you're running macOS, you should checkout my [macOS setup repo](https://github.com/ThorstenHans/msetup).
-However, this script works for both macOS and linux.
+However, this repository contains dedicated install scripts for *macOS* and *Linux*.

 - git
 - zsh and oh-my-zsh
 - Visual Studio Code (to install extensions automatically)
 - iTerm2 (only if running on macOS and iTerm2 configuration requested during script execution)

-## Usage
+## Linux Usage

 The [install script](./install.sh) can be executed without user interaction by providing the `--silent` flag.
+However, you may want to specify default values for variables used within the script.
+Check the variables section in the install script.
+If started without `--silent` the script will prompt for several configurable actions during script execution.

+## macOS Usage

+The [install script](./mac_install.sh) can be executed without user interaction by providing the `--silent` flag.
 However, you may want to specify default values for variables used within the script.
 Check the variables section in the install script.
 If started without `--silent` the script will prompt for several configurable actions during script execution.

 ### Interactive execution